sergicanet9/go-hexagonal-api/README.md

 ```
 Then open http://localhost:8080/swagger/index.html in the browser.

-## How to run it in a docker container:
+## How to run it in a docker container
 ```
 docker build -t go-mongo-restapi . docker run --name go_mongo -p 8080:8080 go-mongo-restapi